Wednesday, 30 July 2008

 Now, someone's gonna go "Yeah whatever that was just a coincidence."
 Well, whatever coincidences are I certainly gained something from the situation.

 Another example, two days later God stepped into another situation.
-Well, it wasn't a situation or dilemma as such, but basically, it involved a situation whereby a friend of mine was going to give me a free short term gym membership they had in their name, but it would have involved me using their pass which
+Well, it wasn't a situation or dilemma as such, but basically, it involved a situation whereby a friend of mine was going to give me a free short term gym membership they had in their name, but it would have involved me using their pass which clearly had a name on that wasn't mine because not only am I not male I am not from the Asian sub-continent.

 We both knew it was dodgy but my friend was trying to do me a good turn and I like free stuff and cannot be bothered to pay for the gym.